-Whether someone has recently been diagnosed or has been living with mental illness for most of their life, the experience can be very isolating for individuals, family members and other loved one.
+Whether someone has recently been diagnosed or has been living with mental illness for most of their life, the experience can be very isolating for individuals, family members, and other loved ones.
 No one should suffer in silence.
 No one ought to feel alone.
-There are incredible resources available for information, current research, ways to access help and strategies for reducing the stigma and discrimination that has for much too long served as a barrier to individuals getting the care they deserve and being welcomed as valued members of their community.
+There are incredible resources available for information, current research, ways to access help, and strategies for reducing the stigma and discrimination that has for much too long served as a barrier to individuals getting the care they deserve and being welcomed as valued members of their community.
 There are many wonderful resources available at the local, state, and national level.
 The following can help get you started on a positive path:

 Bring Change 2 Mind Foundation

 Founded by Glenn Close and her family for the purpose of ending the stigma and discrimination surrounding mental illness.

 Illinois Crisis and Referral Entry Services (CARES) Crisis Line